ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/09-Security/02-Introspection.md

 :::note

-The rule will make sure that the fields `__schema` and `__type` are secured but will always allow `__typename` since `__typename` is used by many generated GraphQL clients and only returns a string specifying the type name of an object.
+The introspection rule will make sure that the fields `__schema` and `__type` are secured but will always allow `__typename` since `__typename` is used by many generated GraphQL clients and only returns a string specifying the type name of an object.

 :::

 ## Summary

-In this chapter we have learned why we should secure the GraphQL introspection and how we can do that with Hot Chocolate.
-We also learned that we can secure the introspection depending on the request and by doing that allowing for instance developers to still use introspection on production servers.
+In this exercise, we have learned why we should secure the GraphQL introspection and how we can do that with Hot Chocolate.
+We also learned that we can secure the introspection depending on the HTTP request properties like the signed-in user.
+This allows for great flexibility and is often used to allow requests with a developer token to still execute introspection requests.